Code-Institute-Submissions/Ehnvik-shop_now_MayResub/README.md

 # **Shop Now**
 The Shop Now is a website for the Shop Now business.
-It is made for both male and females, but primary for adults.
-Its main purpose is the sell glasses and hats to people online.
+The websites main purpose is the sell glasses and hats to people online in a secure way.

 ![Am I Responsive Shop Now](https://user-images.githubusercontent.com/87748379/159572629-f7df466b-0bd2-4b67-ad7d-8b8b6a32ad7f.png)